SUSE Annual Conference

 The image is split in half diagonally with the left side dark purple and the right side white.
 On the white side there is the SUSE logo and the text Annual Conference 2025, Setting the Standards: Driving Quality in Specialist Employability Support.
 There are two coloured lines across the centre, one blue and one purple.
 On top of these lines is a photo in a circle shape, which shows a person smiling at the camera and a group of people working in the background

-Key topics to be explored include:
+Key topics explored include:

-Join us in shaping the future of employability in Scotland.
+Shaping the future of employability in Scotland.

 Agenda: